On this page:

 January 29, 2018

 Beginning February 1, 2018, all cosmetology businesses - including mini-salons, specialty salons, mobile salons, and schools - are required by Texas law to display a sign with information about available services and assistance to victims of human trafficking.
-TDLR has created a sign for you to download and use in your place of business:
+TDLR has created three signs for you to choose from – download one and use in your place of business.
+All signs are designed to print in color or black and white:

 On September 1, 2017, the provisions of House Bill 2552 went into effect, which require that any business holding a license issued under Chapter 1602 of the Occupations Code display a sign concerning services and assistance to victims of human trafficking.
 The law states: